Personal pronouns are the parts of speech we use when we talk about someone in third person. Like in the sentence below:

 She‘s going camping with John, even though he’s bringing his brother with him.

 Misgendering is when a person makes reference to someone as though they’re a different gender than they really are.
 It’s like someone calling your mom “mister,” or your brother “ma’am.”
 It happens when someone who isn’t a she gets called “she,” or when someone who isn’t a he gets called a “he.”
 It can happen in many different ways.
 But however it happens, it’s awkward, uncomfortable, and when it happens constantly, it’s dehumanizing.
+(It’s a big subject, and I wrote an entire article about misgendering if you want to learn more about it.)

 Some people (myself included) get misgendered even more frequently than they get gendered correctly.
 This can cause extreme distress.
 The term for this sort of distress is social dysphoria.